The best Wacom tablet in 2025: pick the right Wacom graphics tablet for you

 On the heavy side

-If you want a lot of screen space but still something that's nice and portable, this Wacom tablet will hit the sweet spot, with its 27-inch screen.
-It offers up to 400 nits of brightness, 4K resolution, 120Hz refresh rate and very slim bezels; which means it's actually more compact than its 24-inch sibling (number one on our list).
+If you want a lot of screen space and the best possible picture quality, this Wacom tablet will hit the sweet spot, with its 27-inch screen and 4K resolution.
+It offers up to 400 nits of brightness, 120Hz refresh rate and very slim bezels; which means it's actually more compact than its 24-inch sibling (number one on our list).
 One drawback is that it's on the heavy side, plus if you want a stand, you have to buy one separately.
-But while this isn't cheap, you are very much getting what you pay for.
+Plus it's expensive, but if you're looking for premium specs, you will get the extra quality you pay for.

 Wacom is a Japanese company headquartered that specializes in manufacturing graphics tablets and related products.
 A Wacom tablet is a digital drawing pad from said company that allows users to create digital art, edit photos, and perform other visual tasks by using a stylus pen on a pressure-sensitive surface.